 OSD Receives National Recognition for Music Education

-The Oregon School District (OSD) has been honored with the Best Communities for Music Education designation from The NAMM Foundation for its outstanding commitment to music education.
+For the 5th year in a row, the Oregon School District (OSD) has been honored with the Best Communities for Music Education designation from The NAMM Foundation for our outstanding commitment to music education.

 The Best Communities for Music Education designation is awarded to districts that demonstrate outstanding achievement in efforts to provide music access and education to all students.
 To qualify for the Best Communities designation, OSD completed an application and answered detailed questions about our music education offerings, including funding, graduation requirements, music class participation, instruction time, facilities, and support for the music programs.
-Responses were verified with school officials and reviewed by The Music Research Institute at the University of Kansas.
+Responses were reviewed by The Music Research Institute at the University of Kansas.

 Research demonstrates educational/cognitive and social skill benefits for children after just two years of music education.
-Additionally, music education has important social benefits including conflict resolution, teamwork skills, and practice giving and receiving constructive feedback.
+Additionally, music education has important social benefits including conflict resolution, teamwork skills, and how to give and receive constructive feedback.